top of page

 Shorekeepers

-FoSBS organizes and sponsors Shorekeepers training free of charge in May each year.
-Various local site surveys occur annually in June and July.
+FoSBS has organized and sponsored annual Shorekeepers training free of charge and have lead various local site surveys occur annually in June and July.

 Eelgrass Training